-Methodology Balance sheet to ools (valuation) Projection tools Survey tools Tools NBS CBS IRR based on cash flows CFA Projected RI from IORP BS IBS STS Solvency risk Yes Yes.
+Methodology Balance sheet tools (valuation) Projection tools Survey tools Tools NBS CBS IRR based on cash flows CFA Projected RI from IORP BS IBS STS Solvency risk Yes Yes.
 Note that the assessment of solvency deviates from national framework.
 Limited.
 Rough indication that the solvency might be affected.
-Yes, if solvency position is calculated during/at end of scenario. n is calculated No g/at end of Partial.
+No, unless solvency position is calculated during/at end of scenario.
+No Partial.
 Useful to get an idea of risk exposure Partial.
+Useful to get an idea of risk exposure Partial.
 Useful to get an idea of risk exposure Liquidity risk No No No Yes No Yes Yes Yes.
 Can provide additional insights Potential to maintain its business Yes for the assessment of the potential to generate income.
 Yes for the assessment of the potential to generate income.
 Limited.
 Can be used to assess minimum required returns Yes for the assessment of the income.
 No Yes No Yes.
 Can provide additional insights Transmission of risks to the IORP's ultimate risk bearers Partial.
 The NBS gives a rough indication that either the employer, the PPS or member / beneficiaries might be hit.
-Yes.
-Market value of the security mechanisms Limited.
+Limited.
 The IRR gives a very rough indication that either the employer, the PPS or member/beneficiaries might be hit.
 Yes.
 Size and timing of security mechanisms (distribution if Partial, impact on plan member/beneficiary (distribution if stochastic) Yes.
 Information about security mechanisms Useful to get an idea of risk exposure No